wp-plugins/wp-postratings/readme.txt

 All the information (general, changelog, installation, upgrade, usage) you need about this plugin can be found here: [WP-PostRatings Readme](http://www.lesterchan.net/wordpress/readme/wp-postratings.html "WP-PostRatings Readme").
 It is the exact same readme.html is included in the zip package.

+There is a problem with WordPress Plugins SVN.
+It will not zip up sub sub folders, use this WP-PostRatings direct download link: [WP-PostRatings 1.10](http://www.lesterchan.net/others/downloads.php?id=20 "WP-PostRatings 1.10")

 == Development Blog ==

 [GaMerZ WordPress Plugins Development Blog](http://www.lesterchan.net/wordpress/ "GaMerZ WordPress Plugins Development Blog")